On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

 \begin{defi}[Admissible action] Let $G$ be a cyclic group acting faithfully on a semi-stable curve $\mathcal C / S$.
 For $S$ the spectrum of an algebraically closed field, the action of $G$ is said to be admissible if, for every singular point $P \in \mathcal C$ with stabilizer $G_P$, the two characters of $G_P$ on the branches at $P$ are each other's inverse.
 For $S$ general, the action is admissible if it is so on every geometric fibre. \end{defi}

-The Schlessinger's theory of the deformation functor associated to a stable $G$-curve then establishes that there is no obstruction to the lifting of infinitesimal deformation, i.e. the functor is pro-representable by a complete local ring $R_{C,G}$.
+Denoting by $\Omega^1_{C/k}$ the sheaf of relative Kähler differentials, the cohomological theory that controls the $G$-equivariant deformation functor $\textrm{Def}_{C,G}$ is given by the $G$-equivariant $\Ext^{i}_G(\Omega_{C/k}, \O_C)$, see \cite{EKE95} Proposition 2.1.
+It then follows from Schlessinger's theory \cite{SCH06} that the equivariant deformation functor $\textrm{Def}_{C,G}$ associated to a stable $G$-curve is pro-representable by a complete local ring $R_{C,G}$.

 \begin{theo}[\cite{EKE95} -- Prop.
-2.1--2.2] Let $C$ be a stable $G$-curve over a field $k$ of characteristic $0$ endowed with a $G$-admissible action at each singular point, and let $R_{C,G}$ be its universal deformation ring with residue field $k$ and field of fraction $K$.
-Then $R_{C,G}$ is formally smooth over $k$ and the deformation at the generic point is formally smooth over $K$. \end{theo}
+2.1--2.2] Let $C$ be a stable $G$-curve over a field $k$ of characteristic $0$ endowed with a $G$-admissible action, and let $R_{C,G}$ be its universal deformation ring with residue field $k$ and field of fraction $K$.
+Then $R_{C,G}$ is formally smooth over $k$, and its generic point corresponds to a smooth curve over $K$. \end{theo}

-More precisely, the cohomological theory controlling the $G$-equivariant deformation functor of a curve $C$ is given by the $k$-vector spaces $\Ext^{i}_G(\Omega_C, \O_C)$, and leads to a \emph{local-global principle} for tame $G$-covering:
+Following \cite{TUF93}, there is no obstruction to infinitesimal lifting; one also obtains a \emph{local-global principle} for tame $G$-covering:

-where the direct sum is taken over singular points and branch points of $C/G$.
-In particular, the ``local'' contributions are given by the deformation of the branch and singular points $Q_i$ of $C/G$, each of them being of dimension $1$.
-The universal global deformation ring identifies to
+where $\Theta$ is the tangent sheaf and the direct sum is over a set of representatives $\{P_i\}_I$ of $sing(C)/G$.
+The ``local'' contributions are given by the deformations of the $P_i$, each of them being of dimension $1$.